rjshade/robbieandkai.com/location/index.md

 Up to 4-5 people: £185 (1 rm) or £200 (3 rm)

-• Call the Coul Hotel (+44(0) 1997 421 487) or write to stay@coulhousehotel.com to make a reservation (Remember to mention that you will be attending our wedding).
+• Call or write to the Coul House Hotel to make a reservation (Remember to mention that you will be attending our wedding).

+T: +44(0) 1997 421 487

+E: stay@coulhousehotel.com